-This year, DDOT will deploy more than 200 crossing guards.
-DDOT's School Crossing Guard Manual provides more information on qualifications, standard operating procedures, training, and deployment locations.
+The crossing guards are also an excellent resource for relaying information to youth and parents.
+They assist MPD in spreading information and pamphlets about safety alerts.
+DDOT's School Crossing Guard Manual (attached) provides more information on qualifications, standard operating procedures, training, and deployment locations.